 The Company is in the pre-clinical stage, and as such no revenue has been generated from its operations.
-The Company has accumulated losses of \$7,120,072 and has negative cash flows from operating activities of \$382,318 during the three months ended June 30, 2014.
+The Company has accumulated losses of approximately \$7.9 million and has negative cash flows from operating activities of approximately \$1.2 million during the six months ended September 30, 2014.

+Management has secured sufficient equity financing which it believes will enable it to complete its pre-clinical work and other commitments.
+However, it will require additional resources to continue into clinical trials and/or for additional acquisitions.
 The Company continues to obtain financing, although there are no assurances that the management's plan will be realized.
-Management believes the Company will be able to secure the necessary financing to continue operations in the future.
 These conditions indicate the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
 The consolidated Interim financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts, or the amounts and classification of liabilities, which might be necessary should the Company be unable to continue its operations.